LucasWinkler/survey-polling/survey-polling.client/README.md

 ## Description

-The client for this project that is built using React and styled with SCSS.
+The client for this project that is built using React.